 To control what data users see, the owner of a hosted feature layer view, or an administrator, can define what fields or features are available in the view.
+You can also limit the hosted feature layer view to a specific area by defining a spatial extent.
 These definitions are saved with the hosted feature layer view and allow you more control over what content people see.

 For example, you might create multiple different views of a hosted feature layer containing customer information, and set different definitions for each view depending on the intended users.
 For a view you share with a group that will perform spatial analysis, you might hide the fields that store customer names, as the analysts don't need to know this information.
 For another view that you share with a group concerned with routing deliveries, you would define the view to show only features representing customers who purchased a product that had not yet been delivered.